PrabodhGhosh/Protractor-Framework/README.md

 This is a framework using Protractor (end to end testing tool for applications developed using AngularJS).

-Features availble in the frmawork -
+Features available in the framework -

 1. Execution of tests based on suites.
 2. Jasmine HTML Reporting.